arv1ndrana/notes/git.md

 ```shell
 git rm -r --cached <folder>
 ```
-# For removing all untracked files and folders
+# For removing all untracked files and folders from local repository
 ```shell
 # BE CAREFUL!
 THE ACTION IS IRREVERSIBLE
 git clean -df